UKHomeOffice/hocs-extracts/README.md

 ### Running in an IDE

-If you are using an IDE, such as IntelliJ, this audit service can be started by running the ```HocsAuditApplication``` main class.
+If you are using an IDE, such as IntelliJ, this extracts service can be started by running the ```HocsExtractsApplication``` main class.
 The service can then be accessed at ```http://localhost:8087```.

 ### Building and running without an IDE